BlockchainCommons/seedtool-cli/README.md

 | randombytes.c | [dsprenkels/randombytes](https://github.com/dsprenkels/randombytes/blob/master/randombytes.c) | [6db39aa](https://github.com/dsprenkels/randombytes/commit/6db39aaae6bb9ab97beca00d81bcfe935c56c88d) | 2017-2019 [Daan Sprenkels](https://github.com/dsprenkels/) | [MIT](https://github.com/dsprenkels/randombytes/commit/73ae9b4fce2e62babdd6a480b53ad449dd745ed9) |
 | randombytes.h | [dsprenkels/randombytes](https://github.com/dsprenkels/randombytes/blob/master/randombytes.h) | [19fd002](https://github.com/dsprenkels/randombytes/commit/19fd002d9b7b001b333a671186a91231b60d821b) | 2017-2019 [Daan Sprenkels](https://github.com/dsprenkels/) | [MIT](https://github.com/dsprenkels/randombytes/commit/73ae9b4fce2e62babdd6a480b53ad449dd745ed9) |

+### Known Issues

+#### ⚠️ Warning: Lack of Round-trip Compatibility between BIP-39 and SLIP-39

+At first glance, BIP-39 and SLIP-39 both appear to be means of converting a binary seed to a set of backup words and back.
+You might assume you could simply convert a BIP-39 backup to a binary seed, from that binary seed to SLIP-39, and then use the SLIP-39 backup to recover the same wallet as the original BIP-39 backup, but this is **NOT** the case.
+This is because the SLIP-39 algorithm that SatoshiLabs uses in their Trezor wallet does not derive the master secret in the same way as their BIP-39 algorithm does.

+Currently Blockchain Commons is investigating an alternative to SLIP-39 that allows round-trips with BIP-39.
+We want to ensure that the same seed will result in the same derived keys using either BIP-39 or our alternative approach.

+As SLIP-39 is not round-trip compatible with BIP-39, and SLIP-39 is under the control of SatoshiLabs and does not appear to be a fully community-controlled standard, Blockchain Commons is no longer endorsing SLIP-39.

+* This issue is being tracked [here](https://github.com/BlockchainCommons/bc-lethekit/issues/38).

 ### Tool Dependencies

 To build `seedtool` you'll need to use the following tools: